-It provides exercise and keeps you active.
-Handcycles come in several different styles, so people with varying levels of ability should still be able to find a handcycle that fits their lives.
+Handcycles come in several different styles, so people with varying levels of ability should still be able to find a handcycle that fits their wants, needs, and requirements..

-Before choosing a handcycle, it’s best to consult your therapist or doctor about which type of handcycle would be best for you.
-You should choose one that you can peddle without straining yourself or causing injury, but is still difficult enough to ride that it provides a workout.
+Before choosing a handcycle, it’s best to consult with your therapist or doctor about which type of handcycle would be best for you.
+You should choose one that you can peddle without straining yourself or causing injury, but still offers enough resistance whereby it provides a workout.

-Everyone needs exercise.
-But it can be hard for people who use wheelchairs to get exercise in traditional ways.
+Everyone needs exercise, but it can be hard for people who use wheelchairs to get exercise in traditional ways.
 This can cause them to become unhealthy, gain weight, and experience depression.
 But handcycling can help with all of that.
 Besides burning calories, the exercise provided by handcycling releases endorphins into the body.
 These endorphins help fight depression.
+Keeping active is the key ingredient to a healthy mind, as well as body.

 There are many different types of recreational handcycles for various abilities.
 These handcycles are for beginners and are not the same as the competitive handcycles.
 Some types of handcycles include: